Monday, February 01, 2016

 Mac Pac, err, Pac-Man?
 What?

 Mac Pan was released in 1987 by Richard Beith and works in ST High resolution.
-There are a few integrated features that I really liked: hold down the fire button and you can temporally increase the yellow guy's speed.
+There are a few integrated features I really liked: hold down the fire button to temporarily increase the yellow guy's speed.
 Hang on, he's not yellow anymore!
-Anyhow, the game's speed can be tinkered with in the preference.
-The graphics and sounds are pretty good plus there is support for simultaneous 2-players.
+Anyhow, the game's speed can be tinkered with in the preferences.
+The graphics and sounds are pretty good, and there is support for simultaneous 2-player mode.

 Downloads are available using AtariUpToDate.